ueberdosis/blog/content/blog/10/post.md

 Hundreds of developers, companies, and even a few big corporations use it, but we earned less than $300 through PayPal donations over the last three years.
 Don’t get me wrong, we are very thankful for every dollar, but this makes an hourly rate of less than $1.
 That’s not sustainable, and not enough to work less on client projects and more on the bespoken project.

 ## Licenses
 Your source code can stay open source, but add a license that requires people to pay for permission to use it in their projects.
-And to keep it fair, you can exclude non-commercial projects, non-profit organizations, students, and other open-source projects.
+And to keep it fair, you can exclude non-commercial projects, non-profit organizations, students, and other open source projects.

 Note, it might be hard to enforce the license for publicly accessible source code.